cdf1982/cdf1982.github.io/presskit/tasktic_presskit.md

 image:
 nav-menu: false
 ---
+_Warning: Tasktic has been retired and has been removed from the iOS App Store.
+We're keeping this page online, without modifications, for historic (nostalgic) reasons..._

 **Tasktic is a powerful, yet easy to use task manager app for iPhone, iPad and Apple Watch**.

 It offers many advanced functionalities usually available only in expensive productivity apps: